 A new argument is changing the way Christians are seeking to persuade sceptics of the truth of the resurrection.
-In his second article ahead of Unbelievable?
-The...
+Ahead of Unbelievable?
+The Conference 2017, Justin...

 The UK's most famous mentalist and illusionist was once a Christian.
 Derren Brown talks to Justin Brierley about faith, storytelling and whether miracles really happen

 There are many reasons to be nervous about interviewing Derren Brown.
 But as I wait for him in the hotel where we’re due to meet, it’s not the showman’s terrific fame or powers of illusion that are making my palms sweat.
 It’s what I had witnessed the previous evening during one of the final nights of his sell-out stage show, Miracle

 In the 16 years since his breakthrough TV series Mind Control launched, Brown has established himself as a dazzlingly brilliant, and often controversial, illusionist of stage and screen.
 But it is his unparalleled ability as a ‘mentalist’ that sets him apart.
 Using a mixture of suggestion, ‘cold reading’, hypnosis and plain old trickery, Brown has the ability to make people believe in God, miracles and the power of prayer faster than you can say ‘prestidigitation’ (look it up).
 Yet he is a thoroughgoing atheist himself.

 When Brown pulls back the curtain on how susceptible we are to being fooled, it’s only natural for his audience to be left as sceptical as he is about the supernatural.
 The unsettling question that remains for the religious onlooker is: ‘Could I be imagining all this after all?’